NQBH/NQBH.github.io/_pages/writing.md

 Some Personal Principles of Composition:

-1. Whenever I feel hesitating between 2 (or more) words, I will a slash (slashes) between them to be able to defeat my procrastination in the matter of choosing the right word, also writer's block.
+1. Whenever I feel hesitation between 2 (or more) words, I will a slash (slashes) between them to be able to defeat my procrastination in the matter of choosing the right word, also writer's block.
 I consider this principle as a linear combination (the most basic concept in Linear Algebra) of thosewords, or a worse metaphor: interpolation spaces between Sobolev spaces in Mathematical Analysis -- not a good explanation, I know, but they are my best insights on this.